ndimaria/CPE490/README.md

 4/23/2019 Update:
 Code was created for the controller to be read and recognized as well as the screen to be shared and hosted.

+4/24/2019 Update:
+Chat application was modified to read in inputs from left/right/up/down keys on keyboard for support.
+The team is working on getting support for gamepads to be read such as Xbox 360 controllers and screen sharing implementation.